piyushpatel2005/go-exploration/notes/maps/index.md

 false 0
 ```

-We can assign new key-value pairs using `map_name[key] = value` syntax as you've already seen.
+You can also assign new key-value pairs using `map_name[key] = value` syntax as you've already seen.
 However, if we try to assign the existing key with a new value, it will simply overwrite existing values.

 ```go
 package main